mmangus/mo2info/README.md

 Many players know that the `Range` stat is a key indicator of the relative damage of different bows, but don't know exactly how much damage a given bow can do in *absolute* terms.
-If we assume that damage is a linear function of range, it should be simple to build a bow damage calculator using plain old OLS regression.
+If we assume that damage is a linear function of range (provided that the player has maxed out all the relevant archery stats), it should be simple to build a bow damage calculator using plain old OLS regression.

 So, bow damage estimation is the first system that's been modeled in this